Home Compare SWK vs VMI

 Stanley Black & Decker vs Valmont Industries: Which Stock Looks Stronger in 2026?

-Valmont Industries holds the cleaner structural position, with the lead spread across stability and profitability.
+The structural profiles are close, with Stanley Black & Decker carrying a narrow edge on stability.
+Valmont Industries still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.